Laboratoire-de-Chemoinformatique/SynTool/README.rst

-SynTool - Synthesis planning tool
+SynTool - a tool for synthesis planning
 ========================================
 SynTool is a tool for reaction data curation, reaction rules extraction, retrosynthetic models training, and retrosynthesis planning.
 This is a multilayered software allowing for processing any source of